cerebro-data/external-docs/Authentication.md

 # JWT Tokens

+Cerebro can use JSON Web Tokens (JWT) for authentication.
+These tokens can either be generated externally and provided to CDAS, or CDAS can be configured to work with an external service (via REST) to acquire and validate JWTs.
-Cerebro can use JWT tokens for authentication.
-These tokens are expected to be generated externally and provided to CDAS.
-All token management (creation, renew, timeout) is handled outside of Cerebro.
-If only JWT tokens is used for authentication, CDAS will also require that a system token be generated for it to use to authenticate internal services.
+If only JWTs are used for authentication, CDAS will also require that a system token be generated for it to use to authenticate internal services.
 This would, for example, be a token with 'cerebro' as the subject.

-## Enabling authentication
+# Enabling authentication
-Kerberos uthentication is enabled by setting CEREBRO_KERBEROS_PRINCIPAL and CEREBRO_KERBEROS_KEYTAB_FILE when starting Cerebro.
+Kerberos authentication is enabled by setting CEREBRO_KERBEROS_PRINCIPAL and CEREBRO_KERBEROS_KEYTAB_FILE when starting Cerebro.

-Using JWT keys for service authentication is configured by setting SYSTEM_JWT_TOKEN when starting Cerebro.
+Using JWT keys for service authentication is configured by setting SYSTEM_TOKEN when starting Cerebro.

 ## Kerberos